toriwasa/sqlite-playground/memory-bank/activeContext.md

 - Focusing on standard library usage with minimal external dependencies

 ## Next Steps
-1. Define domain models in the internal/domain/models package
+1. Define additional domain models in the internal/domain/models package
 2. Implement infrastructure components for file, database, and API operations
-3. Develop use cases with business logic
+3. Develop use cases with business logic for stock price operations
 4. Create controllers to coordinate between use cases and infrastructure
-5. Enhance the CUI handler to process more command-line arguments
+5. Enhance the CUI handler to process stock-related command-line arguments
 6. Implement the API handler for web interface
 7. Write unit tests for business logic
 8. Add documentation and examples